LGBTQ rights in the United States: Presidency

 George W. Bush, despite being opposed to LGBTQ rights when Governor of Texas, was relatively moderate in regards to LGBTQ rights as president, though opposed gay marriage and would later voice his support for civil unions.
 In his eight years of office, Bush's views on gay rights were often difficult to ascertain, but many experts feel that the Bush White House wanted to avoid bad publicity without alienating evangelical conservative Christian voters.
 Thus, he did not repeal President Clinton's Executive Order banning discrimination on the basis of sexual orientation in the federal civilian government, but Bush's critics felt as if he failed to enforce the executive order.
 He retained Clinton's Office of National AIDS Policy and was the first Republican president to appoint an openly gay man to serve in his administration, Scott Evertz as director of the Office of National AIDS Policy.
-Bush also became the second president, after President Clinton, to select openly gay appointees to his administration.
+Bush also became the second president, after Clinton, to select openly gay appointees to his administration.
 Bush's nominee as ambassador to Romania, Michael E. Guest, became the second openly gay man U.S. Ambassador and the first to be confirmed by the Senate.
 He did not repeal any of the spousal benefits that Clinton had introduced for same-sex federal employees.
 He did not attempt to repeal don't ask, don't tell, nor make an effort to change it.

 In April 2002, White House officials held an unannounced briefing in April for the Log Cabin Republicans.
 On June 27, 2002, President Bush signed a bill allowing death benefits to be paid to domestic partners of firefighters and police officers who die in the line of duty, permanently extending a federal death benefit to same-sex couples for the first time.
 In 2003, the U.S. Supreme Court ruled in Lawrence v.
 Texas that sodomy laws against consenting adults was unconstitutional.
 President Bush's press secretary Ari Fleischer refused to comment on the decision, noting only that the administration had not filed a brief in the case.
 In 2004, Bush said "What they do in the privacy of their house, consenting adults should be able to do."